 ABOUT

 Pushbacks are defined as the forcible return of individuals immediately after they cross a border, without proper legal processes or consideration of their needs.
 Such actions violate international law, particularly the right to asylum and the principle of non-refoulement, which protects individuals from being returned to countries where they may face danger.
-Pushbacks are systematically violent, involving physical and psychological abuse, theft or destruction of personal belongings, and denial of legal aid and translation services.
+Pushbacks are systematically violent, involving physical and psychological abuse, theft or destruction of personal belongings, and denial of legal aid.

-In addition to pushbacks, people on the move frequently experience internal violence, which encompasses various forms of mistreatment, including police brutality, evictions, and inhumane living conditions.
-Internal violence often occurs not just at borders but also within transit or host countries, contributing to a broader regime of terror aimed at deterring movement.
+In addition to pushbacks, people on the move frequently experience internal violence, which encompasses various forms of brutal mistreatment, such as evictions and dire living conditions at borders but also within transit or host countries, contributing to a broader regime of terror.

 Methodology of Reporting